Pilonidal Disease: Using Laser Hair Removal to Prevent a Chronic Skin Infection

 Click here to find out if your adolescent or teen qualifies and scroll to the Randomized Controlled Trial of Laser Hair Depilation or call Dr. Amy Lawrence at 614-580-2828 or Dr. Devin Halleran at 614-722-0742.

-Katherine Deans, MD graduated from Dartmouth Medical School and completed a surgery residency and research fellowship at Massachusetts General Hospital and the National Institutes of Health.
-She is board certified by the American Board of Surgery in Surgery, Surgical Critical Care, and Pediatric Surgery.
-She is a member of the American College of Surgeons, Society of Critical Care Medicine, and the American Pediatric Surgical Association.
+Katherine Deans, MD is board certified by the American Board of Surgery in Surgery, Surgical Critical Care and Pediatric Surgery.
+She is a member of the American College of Surgeons, Society of Critical Care Medicine and the American Pediatric Surgical Association.

 Peter Minneci, MD